CHAPTER 3323: EDUCATION OF CHILDREN WITH DISABILITIES

 (d) The right to written findings of fact and decisions, which findings of fact and decisions shall be made available to the public consistent with the requirements relating to the confidentiality of personally identifiable data, information, and records collected and maintained by state educational agencies and local educational agencies; and shall be transmitted to the advisory panel established and maintained by the department for the purpose of providing policy guidance with respect to special education and related services for children with disabilities in the state.

-(H) An opportunity for any party aggrieved by the findings and decision rendered in a hearing under division (G) of this section to appeal within forty-five days of notification of the decision to the state board, which shall appoint a state level officer who shall review the case and issue a final order.
-The state level officer shall be appointed and shall review the case in accordance with standards and procedures adopted by the state board.
+(H) An opportunity for any party aggrieved by the findings and decision rendered in a hearing under division (G) of this section to appeal within forty-five days of notification of the decision to the department, which shall appoint a state level officer who shall review the case and issue a final order.
+The state level officer shall be appointed and shall review the case in accordance with standards and procedures adopted by the department.

 Any party aggrieved by the final order of the state level officer may appeal the final order, in accordance with Chapter 119. of the Revised Code, within forty-five days after notification of the order to the court of common pleas of the county in which the child’s school district of residence is located, or to a district court of the United States within ninety days after the date of the decision of the state level review officer, as provided in section 615(i)(2) of the “Individuals with Disabilities Education Improvement Act of 2004,” 20 U.S.C.
 1415(i)(2).

-(A) The state board of education shall develop, implement, provide general supervision of, and assure compliance with a state plan for the following:
+(A) The department of education and workforce shall develop, implement, provide general supervision of, and assure compliance with a state plan for the following:

 (1) The identification, location, and evaluation of all children with disabilities in the state;